Ximena Duque: 2010–present: New projects

 When she had finished the recordings of this telenovela, Duque ended her contract with Telemundo telenovela Dueños del paraíso, which was released in 2015, confirming that the actress would move to Hollywood with Carlos Ponce, to start working in new movies and TV series.
 She then participated in 9 episodes of the popular soap opera Days of Our Lives as Blanca.
 She later rejoined Telemundo and starred in ¿Quién es quién? as Clarita for 2 episodes.
 In 2017 she had her seventh lead role in La Fan as Adriana Zubizarreta.

 Personal life

 Duque became romantically involved with actor Christian Carabias when both took part in Protagonistas de Novela 2, a reality show competition in which the contestants lived in a common house.
 Their romance was a major storyline until one of them was eliminated from the competition.
 Their son Christian Carabias Duque was born a year later, on May 16, 2004.

 From 2010 to 2016 she was in a relationship with actor Carlos Ponce.

 In December 2016, Duque became engaged to Florida businessman Jay Adkins.
 The couple married in June 2017.
-She gave birth to their daughter, Luna Adkins Duque, on January 14, 2018.
-On February 06, 2021, after twenty hours of labor, she gave birth by Cesarean section to their second daughter Skye Adkins.
+Their daughter, Luna Adkins Duque, was born on January 14, 2018.
+On February 06, 2021, their second daughter born, Skye Adkins.